-Various conditions may cause intrusive thoughts, such as OCD, anxiety disorders, or post-partum depression.
+Various conditions may cause intrusive thoughts, such as obsessive-compulsive disorder (OCD), anxiety disorders, or postpartum depression.

-In this article, we look at the type of intrusive thoughts a person may have, medications and therapies to treat intrusive thoughts, and other steps a person can take to help manage unwanted thoughts.
+In this article, we look at the types of intrusive thoughts a person may have, medications and therapies to treat intrusive thoughts, and other steps a person can take to help manage intrusive or unwanted thoughts.

-Intrusive thoughts are thoughts that come into the mind and cause distress or anxiety to the person thinking them.
+Intrusive thoughts are thoughts that come into a person’s mind and cause distress or anxiety.